 8 – The Book on Estimating Rehab Costs | J Scott

 The book is structured as a manual with respect to each category of the estimating process and what needs to be estimated.
-Scott’s book ties in every aspect of possible repair into a neat and ordered layout so that nothing could be overlooked including; plumbing, landscaping, garage, concrete, decks, insulation, termites, mold, permits, flooring, painting, HVAC, framing, roof, among others.
+Scott’s book ties in every aspect of possible repair into a neat and ordered layout so that nothing could be overlooked, including; plumbing, landscaping, garage, concrete, decks, insulation, termites, mold, permits, flooring, painting, HVAC, framing, roof, among others.
 It has a detailed scope of budget and work and addresses complex topics in a practical manner.

 Estimating rehab costs is a fundamental concept to tackle with real estate investing.
 Not accurately estimating these costs may greatly fault your numbers and potentially lose out on your investment.
-This book is recommended with a clear intention of focuses on estimating rehab costs.
+This book is recommended with a clear intention of focusing on estimating rehab costs.

 9 – Real Estate Investing Gone Bad | By Phil Pustejovsky